-These DIY Dollar Store Halloween decoration ideas are simple to make and inexpensive.
-By the time we are done carving and painting these adorable plastic jack-o-lanterns, it will look like you paid high end on your holiday decor.
+These DIY Dollar Store Halloween decoration ideas of painted jack o lanterns are simple to make and inexpensive.
+When we are done carving and painting these adorable plastic jack o lanterns, it will look like you paid high end on your holiday decor.
 Easy Halloween decorations and fun Halloween craft ideas to decorate your home.

-I am excited to show you this simple DIY Dollar store Halloween decoration idea but let's time travel back to August to where it started and where the inspiration came from.
+I am excited to show you this simple DIY Dollar store Halloween decoration idea of painted jack o lanterns but let's time travel back to August to where it started and where the inspiration came from.

-While traveling to my niece's house, before the Halloween season began.
-I stopped at a store to take a break.
-The dollar store Halloween decorations were drawing me to them even though it was August.
+While traveling to my niece's house before the Halloween season began I stopped at a store to take a break.
+The dollar store Halloween decorations drew me to them even though it was August.
 LOL!
 The first thing I saw was those adorable cheap jack o lanterns.
-But this time I noticed tiny ones along with the regular size ones.
+But this time, I noticed tiny ones along with the regular size ones.
 They were so cute!

-As the months went on I found another plastic pumpkin jack at thrift stores.
+As the months went on, I found another plastic pumpkin jack o lanterns at thrift stores.
 This one was old and had Dracula fangs.
-So I adopted him too and he came home with us.
+So I adopted him too, and he came home with us.

 This post contains affiliate links, which means I receive a commission if you make a purchase using the links below.
 All opinions are all my own.

-Let's get started by gathering dollar store supplies and making you these white DIY jack-o-lanterns with grey painted tatoos.
+Let's get started by gathering dollar store supplies and making you these white jack o lantern decor with grey painted tattoos.
 With all projects, I recommend collecting all your materials first.
-It makes your Halloween craft so much more enjoyable when you have everything you need when you start.
+It makes your Halloween jack o lantern craft so much more enjoyable when you have everything you need when you start.

-Here is a list of what you need to make these farmhouse vintage white jack-o-lantern DIY projects.
+Here is a list of what you need to make this farmhouse vintage white jack-o-lantern decor.

-- Dollar store plastic jack-o-lanterns (I found most at Walmart, one at a vintage/antique store)
+- Dollar store plastic jack-o-lanterns (I found most at Walmart, one at a vintage/antique store, but you may also find plastic pumpkin buckets Dollar Tree)

 - X-acto knife